1 - Rules

-- 3.3 - All players must be able to show proof of age and identity.
+- 3.2 - All players must be able to show proof of age and identity.

-- 3.4 - We recommend that all players use the same shirt number throughout the tournament.
+- 3.3 - We recommend that all players use the same shirt number throughout the tournament.

-- 3.7 - For substitutions, players must follow the following rules:
+- 3.5 - For substitutions, players must follow the following rules:

-- 3.7.1 - A substituted player may reenter in the match.
+- 3.5.1 - A substituted player may reenter in the match.

-- 3.7.3 - The substitutions must be made within the technical area of the team or, if there is not a defined area, on the center line of the field.
+- 3.5.3 - The substitutions must be made within the technical area of the team or, if there is not a defined area, on the center line of the field.

-- 3.7.4 - The player can only enter the field when his team-mate is out of legal playing area and after the referee permission.
+- 3.5.4 - The player can only enter the field when his team-mate is out of legal playing area and after the referee permission.

-- 3.7.5 - Incorrect substitutions will be punished with yellow card.
+- 3.6 - Incorrect substitutions will be punished with yellow card.

-- 3.7.6 - Notice that the game has to be stopped and the referee has to be informed by substitution of a goalkeeper.
+- 3.7 - On a goalkeeper substitution the match has to be stopped and the referee has to be informed.

 - 3.8 - A player may represent the same club in various age groups, but the player may not represent different teams in the same age group.

-- 3.8.1 - If a player represents a club in several age classes, the player must be included on the list of participants for all teams this player will be playing with.
+- 3.9 - If a player represents a club in several age groups, the player must be included on the list of participants for all teams that this player will be playing for.

 4 - Playing Period